GoogleCloudPlatform/core-solution-services/docs/DEVELOPMENT.md

 # In the solution folder:
 sb deploy

-# Or, to build and deploy with livereload:
+# Or, to build and deploy with live-reload:
 sb deploy --dev
 ```